maziac/DeZog/documentation/UnitTests.md

 The macro DEFAULT_REGS stores some predefined values into all main registers (A, BC, DE, HL).
 In conjunction with the TEST_UNCHANGED_... macro this can be used to check if a certain register has not changed its value.
-I.e. you can test that the tested subroutine has no sideeffect and doesn't change some register by accident.
+I.e. you can test that the tested subroutine has no side-effect and doesn't change some register by accident.

 Here is an example:
 ~~~